NethermindEth/Clear/README.md

 # Clear.

-Prove anything* about YUL programs.
+Prove anything* about Yul programs.

 There are two parts.
-  - A Lean framework with a YUL model.
+  - A Lean framework with a Yul model.
   - A verification condition generator.

 ## The Lean framework